Table of Contents

 Highly Sensitive People get easily overwhelmed by their environment.
 Now, this represents other people or loved ones, as well as bright lights, noise, strong smells, loud music, or sirens.
 Often they are light sleepers.
 Typically, they have struggled with insomnia due to worrying about what had happened during the day for example.
 They also tend to be analyzing everything.

 2. Feel guilty all the time

-Highly Sensitive People who work in non-traditional jobs many times cannot see family or friends often and they feel guilty about it.
+Also, Highly Sensitive People who work in non-traditional jobs many times cannot see family or friends often and they feel guilty about it.
 They feel more than most people and therefore it’s not easy for them just to let it go.
-They feel bad when they miss a family dinner, birthday party or a social event.
+They feel bad when they miss a family dinner, birthday party, or social event.

-Many times they are not able to make plans more than a week in advance and many even work on weekends.
+Many times a Highly Sensitive Person is not able to make plans more than a week in advance and many even work on weekends.
 Now consider people who work a graveyard shift or interpreters.
 They typically might say there is no such thing as a weekend for them.
 When everyone celebrates, they need to work.
-They are also very conscientious, hard working, meticulous and detail-oriented.
+They are also very conscientious, hard-working, meticulous, and detail-oriented.